Videowelder/ICS4U/README.md

 # ICS4U
-Clone of my Gr12 Comp Sci assignment website
+Clone of my Gr12 Comp Sci assignment website.
+Served as the inspiration for System9.

 # Current Preview